 John lewis Finance pet insurance for old cats

-John Lewis Finance only provides lifetime pet insurance policies, meaning it continues to provide cover for medical conditions each year.
+John Lewis Finance only provides lifetime pet insurance policies, meaning your vet fee limit will reset each year you renew.
 Because of this, its prices for older cats may be more expensive than other insurers'.

 John Lewis Finance offers three levels of pet insurance: Essential, which offers up to £3,000 worth of vet fees, Plus, which offers up to £7,500 worth of vet fees, and Premier, which provides up to £12,000 in vet fees.

 For pets over 9, you'll have to pay either 20% of a claim or the excess that you chose when you purchased your policy, whichever is greater.

 Animal Friends old cat insurance

 Animal Friends provides accident only, time-limited and lifetime pet insurance policies.
 These range from £3,000 annual cover on its Basic time-limited policy all the way to £6,000 vet fees cover on its Prestige lifetime cover.

 For older cats, its excess payment is £99 plus a 20% co-payment fee, meaning you pay the excess plus 20% of any claim you make.